hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Before you could a graceful dancer make;
 >
-> To sooth your fears these teachers will foretell,
+> To sooth your fears these teachers will foretell[^44],
 >
 > (Even to a minute) when you shall dance well;

->
+[^44]: The teachers here alluded to, not only promise to compleat the pupil, old or young, whoever they may be, in any department of dancing, for one guinea, but have likewise the sagacity to be able to tell, to a lesson, when pupils will dance well.
+This seldom, or never exceeds half a dozen lessons.

 > They name what lessons pupils ought to take,
 >
 > Engage that number will good dancers make;